After clearing the Foundation exam, all students are required to take 4 Core Courses

 The Finance Core portion is designed as a natural extension to the Foundation course.
 The Foundation course gives a gentle introduction to various key areas in finance, whereas the Core course goes deeper into explaining the intricacies of the financial domain.

 1. Build on the concepts that were introduced under the Foundations section.

 2. The Finance Core portion is designed to help candidates build a sound and in depth understanding of financial concepts.
 Concepts covered in Core portion are used frequently in the industry.
-Following are the topics discussed under the Core section

 - Understanding of Debt markets – bond pricing, credit spreads, spot rates etc.